rockroman/CI_PP2_TG/README.md

 ### Fonts

-- Google Fonts were implemented on the website.I used  'Amaranth' font that has slight curves and make's the lettering eye-catching.this font family is Thick Sans font which has tidy letter and Smooth finishes.
+- Google Fonts were implemented on the website.I used  'Amaranth' font that has slight curves and makes the lettering eye-catching.this font family is Thick Sans font which has tidy letter and Smooth finishes.

  <img src="docs/features/fonts.png">